Reward vs. Punishment

 For me, a reward is something I want to reach after working hard for it.
 Additionally, it can be something I treat myself to cheer me up when I’m down.

-It’s similar at the Olympic Games or other competitions: If you do very well, you can win a medal, and you can enjoy being celebrated.
+It’s similar to the Olympic Games or other competitions: If you do very well, you can win a medal, and you can enjoy being celebrated.

 But nowadays, it is as if we confuse rewards with punishments.
-Do you think a medal winner feels guilty about winning a medal afterwards?
+Do you think a medal winner feels guilty about winning a medal afterward?
 A quite rhetorical question: No!

 So what’s my point you ask?

 I just want to tell you one thing: Ask yourself what is really a reward for yourself!
-Do you really indulge yourself with something you feel worse afterwards?
+Do you really indulge yourself with something you feel worse afterward?
 Isn’t it much better to indulge yourself with something making you feel better than before?
-Does it really make sense to celebrate your child’s birthday at McDonalds because he/she has been so nice the last weeks?
+Does it really make sense to celebrate your child’s birthday at McDonald’s because he/she has been so nice in the last weeks?
 Is it just me seeing the ambivalence?

-You dream of an epic voyage?
+Do you dream of an epic voyage?
 Then go and put some money aside each week instead of buying all the little stuff you really don’t need.
-You really want to reward yourself?
+Do you really want to reward yourself?
 Then go and get yourself something that makes you feel better and not remorse.

-Travelling is my personal reward: Even if I don’t feel like having to reward myself because almost everything I do is something I love.
-Even though, travelling, experiencing new cultures and people is simply so good for me – no more words needed. 🙂
+Traveling is my personal reward: Even if I don’t feel like having to reward myself because almost everything I do is something I love.
+Even though traveling, experiencing new cultures and people is simply so good for me – no more words needed. 🙂

 What is your personal reward?
 How do you handle this?
-Do you love travelling as much as I do?
+Do you love traveling as much as I do?